CogniQ/CogniQ/README.md

 Before you begin, make sure to have the following prerequisites in place:

+### YOU NEED TO DOWNLOAD NCCL

+I don't include this in the repo because you need to agree to a license.

+Download NCCL nccl_2.18.1-1+cuda11.0_x86_64.
+This is required for the PyTorch Docker image.
+You can download it from https://developer.nvidia.com/nccl/nccl-download.
+After checkout, place the downloaded file in the `vendor` directory.

 ### Docker Desktop

 1. **Install Docker Desktop**: Docker is used for creating isolated environments called containers.
 To install Docker Desktop, follow the instructions given in the official Docker documentation.